immich-app/immich/docs/docs/administration/postgres-standalone.md

 :::note
 Immich is known to work with Postgres versions 14, 15, and 16.
 Earlier versions are unsupported.

 Make sure the installed version of pgvecto.rs is compatible with your version of Immich.
-For example, if your Immich version uses the dedicated database image `tensorchord/pgvecto-rs:pg14-v0.2.1`, you must install pgvecto.rs `>= 0.2.1, < 0.3.0`.
+The current accepted range for pgvecto.rs is `>= 0.2.0, < 0.4.0`.
 :::

 ## Specifying the connection URL